codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 ## Prerequisites

 It is assumed that:
-  - you have already [added your K8s cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/) into Codefresh
+  - you have already [added your K8s cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/) into Codefresh,
-  - you have already an application that has a Dockerfile and a Helm chart
+  - you have already an application that has a Dockerfile and a Helm chart,
-  - the server part of Helm is installed in your cluster (Tiller)
+  - the server part of Helm is installed in your cluster (Tiller), and
   - your cluster has pull access to the Codefresh registry.
 If not read the [previous guide]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/#giving-the-kubernetes-cluster-read-access-to-the-internal-codefresh-registry) or look at the [documentation]({{site.baseurl}}/docs/deploy-to-kubernetes/deploy-to-kubernetes/create-image-pull-secret/).

 To verify that your cluster is setup for Helm select the *Helm Releases* item from the left sidebar.
 You should see the Helm releases in your cluster or an empty screen if you just started.